app-projectq/projectq-page/docs/README.md

 To use the app

 ## Take a screenshot
 Take a screenshot of the transactions.
 Crop it down to the list of transactions.
-Best to exclude the logo and the right arrow on the right side.
+Best to exclude the logo on the left side and the right arrow on the right side.

 ![Crop Example](crop.png)
 ## Load image